|photo courtesy of ESPN.com|

-Jose Ramirez ranked at #83 in his debut (vs. not ranked on MLBN's list.)
+Jose Ramirez ranked 83rd in his debut (vs. not ranked on MLBN's list.)

-Carlos Carrasco ranked at #51 (vs. 75th on MLBN's list). last year, BBTN ranked him 79th in his debut.
+Carlos Carrasco ranked 51st (vs. 75th on MLBN's list). last year, BBTN ranked him 79th in his debut.

-Francisco Lindor ranked at #11 (vs. 19th on MLBN's list). last year, BBTN ranked him 65th in his debut.
+Francisco Lindor ranked 11th (vs. 19th on MLBN's list). last year, BBTN ranked him 65th in his debut.

-note: Carlos Santana did not rank on this list (vs. 93rd on MLBN's list). last year, BBTN did not rank him either.
+note: Carlos Santana did not rank on this list (vs. 93rd on MLBN's list), nor did BBTN rank him last year.

-as always, ESPN has several Indians down many spots on their list when compared to MLB Network's list. and honestly, now that we're about three months into the season already, some of these rankings look really bad. (sorry, but Frankie's performance thus far does not warrant a spot at #11 right now.) but congratulations to Michael and all the Indians who made it on this year's Top 100 anyway! it's an honor just to be mentioned, now go prove those ESPN experts wrong and do BETTER!
+as usual, ESPN has several Indians down many spots on their list when weighed against MLB Network's list. and honestly, now that we're about three months into the season already, some of these rankings look really bad. (sorry, but Frankie's performance thus far does not warrant a spot at #11.) but congratulations to Michael and all the Indians who made it on this year's Top 100 anyway! it's an honor just to be mentioned; now go prove those ESPN "experts" wrong and do BETTER!

-really the only similarity between the two Top 100 lists comes from the inclusion of position players and pitchers from both the American and National Leagues. there's a large pool of guys to choose from to rank and that will be cause disagreements over the results.
+really the lone similarity between the two Top 100 lists comes from the inclusion of position players and pitchers from both the American and National Leagues. there's a large pool of guys to choose from to rank and that generally causes annual disagreements over the results.

 so what are your thoughts? were there any snubs? did MLBRank place someone too high or too low on their list? and do you, like me, prefer MLB Network's Top 100 over this one? let me know in a comment below!